Common Methods of Session

 clearMemory

 When executing code on a DolphinDB server using the run method, variables are created in the server's memory.
 Both the session and DBConnectionPool .run methods provide the clearMemory parameter.
-Specifying clearMemory = True removes all variables created during that run call immediately after it completes.
+Specifying clearMemory = True removes all variables created in the session immediately after the run call completes.
 This helps prevent unnecessary variable buildup and reduces memory usage.

 >>> s.run("t=1", clearMemory = True)